Dorian Corey: Early life and education

 Corey was born in Buffalo, New York to Franklin Legg and Mary Fox Clark out of wedlock, though they later married on October 18, 1947.
-Dorian was assigned male at birth, but later realized that she was a trans woman.
-Raised on a farm in Buffalo, Dorian began performing in drag when leaving the city of Buffalo.
+Dorian was assigned male at birth, but later identified as a trans woman.
+Raised on a farm in Buffalo, Dorian began performing in drag, when leaving the city of Buffalo.

 In the 1950s, Corey worked as a window dresser at Hengerer's, then moved to New York City to study art at Parsons.

 Career

 In the 1960s, Corey toured as a snake dancer in the Pearl Box Revue, a cabaret drag act.
 She was one of four performers who appeared on the 1972 Pearl Box Revue LP Call Me MISSter.

-Corey was also the founder of the voguing House of Corey, holding over 50 grand prizes from the voguing balls.
-She was also "house mother" to Angie Xtravaganza, who later became a mother of her own house and was also featured in Paris Is Burning.
+Corey founded the House of Corey, which holds over 50 grand prizes from vogue balls.
+She was a mother to Angie Xtravaganza who is featured in the film Paris Is Burning, (1990).

 Corey also ran and designed a clothing label called Corey Design.
 At one point, Corey's act involved her wearing a 30 × 40 ft feather cape.
 Once she shed her costume down to a sequined body stocking, two attendants raised the cape up on poles to produce a feathered tent that covered half the audience.